AdsCryptoz22/EasyBuildSystem/README.md

 This is a repository of Easy Build System, it will contain some hotfixes, add-ons, utilities.

-It is also possible to access to Wiki [here](https://github.com/), if you've questions contact us [here](https://www.adsstudio12.net/).
+It is also possible to access to [Wiki](https://github.com/).

-Use the Issues tab to report any issues, bugs, or to post suggestions requests.
+Use the Issues tab to report any Issues, Bugs, or to post Suggestions requests.

 ### About This ?